AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/Topologies/Flip/Pragmas/PreBody/tc.rst

-Check DC on a negated standalone Boolean variable ``B`` used as a Precondition
+Negated standalone Boolean variable "B", used as a Precondition pragma expression in a subprogram body
 ==============================================================================

 Check DC on a negated standalone Boolean variable ``B`` used as a Precondition